 (13) "Procedure" means a series of steps with a desired result; a particular course of action or way of doing something.

-(14) "Registered nurse delegation" means the registered nurse transfers the performance of selected nursing tasks to competent nursing assistants or home care aides in selected situations.
+(14) "Registered nurse delegation" means the registered nurse transfers the performance of selected nursing tasks to competent nursing assistants, home care aides, or other assistive personnel in selected situations.
 The registered nurse delegating the task retains the responsibility and accountability for the nursing care of the patient.

 (15) "Stable and predictable condition" means the registered nurse delegator determines the patient's clinical and behavioral status is nonfluctuating and consistent.
 Stable and predictable may include a terminally ill patient whose deteriorating condition is expected.
 Stable and predictable may include a patient with sliding scale insulin orders.
 The registered nurse delegator determines the patient does not require frequent nursing presence and evaluation.